 - If you are an applicant: Withdraw your application from consideration and apply again in the application year you intend to enroll

-- If you have been admitted: Notify the Admissions Office that you are not able to accept the offer of admission
+- If you have been admitted: Do not submit the non-refundable enrollment deposit and notify the Admissions Office that you are not able to accept the offer of admission

 STEM designation is a reflection of the emphasis throughout the curriculum on analytics and data-driven decision making.
 For international students, the STEM designation offers an additional benefit.
 If approved by the USCIS, optional practical training (OPT) provides many F-1 visa students with the opportunity to work in the U.S. for up to 12 months, gaining valuable experience related to their field of study.
 Students graduating from STEM designated programs may apply for a 24-month extension to their post-completion OPT, potentially providing up to 36 months of temporary employment in the U.S.